 In case you are wondering what happened to our Halloween candy.
 After boys ate as much as they wanted that night, everything went straight to garbage.
 No donations because I believe no one needs this cr@p, and yes I felt bad for the environment but I couldn’t unwrap 200 candies.
 I recycle even bread bag clips throughout the year, so I do better than many folks.

 This melt in your mouth coconut oil fudge is made only with 3 ingredients: ripe bananas, coconut oil and cacao powder.
-Not a pinch of salt or cinnamon or drop of vanilla.
+Not a pinch of salt, cinnamon or a drop of vanilla (however, if you got extra 10 minutes, try my superfood chocolate bars).
 I think I ate the whole pan over a week by myself.
 Whenever I want an afternoon snack or a treat, this fudge saved my life.

 So, I had this idea to sweeten something chocolate naturally.
 My choice is either dates or bananas.
 I thought sweet ripe bananas would offset bitter cacao powder perfectly.
 And to help bind it together all I had to do was add my favourite coconut oil.
 I love it – some days I eat coconut oil by the spoon.
 So, here you have coconut oil fudge that is full of potassium, naturally occurring sugars, antioxidants and healthy fats.